-The Dean of Students is responsible for the welfare of all students and the organisation and monitoring of the pastoral care system.
+The Dean of Student Wellbeing is responsible for the welfare of all students and the organisation and monitoring of the pastoral care system.
 She works closely with the Heads of Year, tutors, House Coordinators, academic and counselling staff and students.
 While each member of staff is committed to providing pastoral care to all students, small tutor groups enable the students to develop a close relationship with the tutor who sees the girls daily.
 The House system, led by House Coordinators, allows senior students to take an active role in the welfare of the younger girls and to be positive role models.

-All aspects of the Pastoral Care System are closely woven into the rich fabric of school life, which makes up an intrinsic part of the daily functioning of the student in her relationship with self and others.
+All aspects of the Wellbeing Program are closely woven into the rich fabric of school life, which makes up an intrinsic part of the daily functioning of the student in her relationship with self and others.

 A mentor program operates in the Boarding House with selected Year 11 students responsible for the care of younger girls while Year 10 students, in a buddy program, pair with students in Years 7 and 8 to offer guidance and support.

 Pastoral staff work with staff, girls and parents focusing on the academic, social and emotional needs of the students.
 They are proactive in their approach and work hard to resolve issues using the many resources and staff expertise at their disposal.
-Other staff who provide pastoral care are the Principal, Dean of Curriculum, Head of Boarding, the School Chaplain, School Psychologists and Health Centre staff, Learning Enrichment, Head of Careers and Head of Community Service
+Other staff who provide pastoral care are the Principal, Dean of Academics, Dean of Boarding, the School Chaplain, School Psychologists and Health Centre staff, Learning Enrichment, Head of Careers and Head of Community Service

 Specific pastoral care initiatives which are designed to cater for students’ individual and developmental needs run in conjunction with the School’s Health and Career Education programs.
 Guest speakers and parent workshops are also provided to compliment the work covered in these programs.